Codax2000/fir-cnn-rtl/README.md

 ## Setting things up in Vivado
 To set this project up in Vivado:
 1. Open Vivado to the front page
+2. Make sure that the ZCU104 evaluation board is installed in your devices
+   1. To check, go to "Help > Add Design Tools or Devices" and make sure to install the "SoC > Zynq UltraScale+ MPSoCs" folder, in addition to the RFSoCs folder
+   2. This is to make sure that this project is compatible across all devices, even though it is not the board that we are eventually going to use.
-2. In the Tcl console, use the `cd` command to change to the folder where this repo is stored
+3. In the Tcl console, use the `cd` command to change to the folder where this repo is stored
-3. In Vivado, under "Tools", select "Run Tcl Script"
+4. In Vivado, under "Tools", select "Run Tcl Script"
-4. Run the "zyNet.tcl" script
+5. Run the "zyNet.tcl" script
-5. To confirm that the script ran properly, click "Simulation", then "Run behavioral simulation", and the testbench for the convolutional layer should pop up.
+6. To confirm that the script ran properly, click "Simulation", then "Run behavioral simulation", and the testbench for the convolutional layer should pop up.

 ## Helpful Links
 - About [SVA Assertions](https://www.systemverilog.io/verification/sva-basics/#:~:text=SystemVerilog%20Assertions%20%28SVA%29%20is%20essentially%20a%20language%20construct,in%20a%20SystemVerilog%20format%20which%20tools%20can%20understand.)